 Synonymy: Lapageriaceae Kunth

 RHIPOGONACEAE Conran & Clifford Back to Liliales

-Lianes, climbing by prickles; flavonols +; vessel elements in stems, with scalariform perforation plates; mucilaginous cells +; stomata unoriented; leaves opposite, vernation conduplicate or curved, with 5 main veins; inflorescence various; T rather small; A latrorse to introrse; tapetum amoeboid; pollen prolate, surface reticulate; style short, unbranched, stigma lobed, wet; 2 ovules/carpel; seeds rounded (subangled); exo- and endotegmen with cuticle; endosperm with starch, ?embryo; n = 15; seedling?, ligule 0.
+Stems with prickles; flavonols +; mucilaginous cells +; stomata unoriented; leaves opposite, blade with 4 near-basal main veins; inflorescence various, but ± racemose; flowers rather small [8 mm across]; A latrorse to introrse; tapetum amoeboid [?]; pollen prolate, surface reticulate; style short, unbranched, stigma lobed, wet; ovules 2/carpel, ?morphology; seeds rounded (subangled); exo- and endotegmen with cuticle; endosperm with starch, ?embryo; n = 15; seedling?, ligule 0.

 Chemistry, Morphology, etc. Some information is taken from Arber (1925), but see especially Conran and Clifford (1985: vernation, seedling, etc.; 1986: general), and Conran (1998: general, under Smilacaceae); for pollen, see S.-C. Chen et al. (2006b).